 On January 14, 2020, Microsoft will end support for Windows 7, Windows 2008, and Windows Mobile, leaving untold millions of Internet of Medical Things (IoMT) devices vulnerable to new exploits that can no longer be resolved with security patches.

-Join us on October 31st, when BlackBerry Cylance VP of Consulting Sales Pedro Vidal, and Sr. Director of Product Management Mike Bruchanski, assess the implications for medical device makers, healthcare delivery organizations (HDOs), and the patients who rely upon them for quality care.
+Join us as BlackBerry Cylance VP of Consulting Sales Pedro Vidal, and Sr. Director of Product Management Mike Bruchanski, assess the implications for medical device makers, healthcare delivery organizations (HDOs), and the patients who rely upon them for quality care.

 Among other topics, Pedro and Mike will discuss: